All Episodes

 I have a brother there.

-We love our country and we love our God, and that's all I can tell you is that we'll pay the price when other people are afraid to.
+And that's all I can tell you is that we'll pay the price when other people are afraid to.

-Unlike the folks who had their slumber party last night, um, I've stayed up many nights, not just last night.
+Unlike the folks who had their slumber party last night, I've stayed up many nights, not just last night.

-So it's a wage increase for the minimum wage earners who, by the way, after six months a minimum wage earner does not even earn minimum wage, but let's leave that aside.
+Earners who, by the way, after six months, a minimum wage earner does not even earn minimum wage.

-Plus for themselves, that's what they've accomplished.
+Plus, for themselves, that's what they've accomplished.

 A pay raise for themselves.